 1x USB B port, external

-Some of the component parts could just be partially disassembled and then attached to the case.
-The USB hub, and the UC-16 controller, that’s all I had to do.
+Some of the component parts could be used as is after partially disassembled.
+This was enough for the internal USB hub and the UC-16 midi dial controller.
 The rest were more work.

-XBox controllers are really USB devices with strange connectors.
-To use them on the Mac, all you have to do is cut off the original connector and wire up a USB connector.
+XBox controllers are really USB devices with a nonstandard connector.
+To use them on a computer, you have to cut off the original connector and wire a USB connector in its place.
 With the Mac, you also need drivers.
-I’m currently using Carvware GamePad Companion for most programs, but I think with Max/MSP I can support it without the driver.
+I’m currently using Carvware GamePad Companion for most programs, but Max/MSP can support this and many other devices without the driver.

-The most important modification you can do with a game controller when using it for musical purposes is to remove the springs from the joystick mechanism.
+The most important modification for a game controller when used for musical or alternative controller purposes is to remove the springs from the joystick mechanism.
 Joysticks are normally designed to spring back to center so that you will be able to more easily find the controls in hand while looking at a screen playing a game.
-Once you remove the springs, the stick part of the control will stay where you leave them instead of jumping back to the center.
-This allows you to use that stick as an X and a Y setting that won’t move once you let go.
-Very useful for audio filters, color filters, and the intensity of various audio and video effect plugins.
-I lucked out and found joysticks that came from an old BBC Microcomputer.
+Once you remove the springs, the stick part of the control will stay where you leave it instead of jumping back to the center.
+This allows that stick to be used as an X and a Y setting that won’t move once you let go.
+This can be very useful for controlling audio filters, color filters, and the intensity of various audio and video effect plugins.